kentaroy47/timm_speed_benchmark/README.md

 # timm_speed_benchmark
-Benchmark img/sec of timm models
+Benchmarking the speed of timm models

 # Hardware
 GPU: RTX A6000